 A misrepresentation which is founded on a belief in its truth, if that belief really existed, and was genuinely and honestly entertained, is not deprived of its character of innocence by reason of the mere fact that the belief resulted from want of care, skill or competence, or lapse of memory1, even though such conduct, in other aspects, may have been of a most culpable character2.
 Negligence is not dishonesty3.
-It has been said that although negligence does not amount to fraud, it may constitute evidence of it4; and there may be cases in which the want of care
+It has been said that although negligence does not amount to fraud, it may constitute evidence of it4;

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.